 For a Maven project, add the following dependencies to the

-pom.xmlfile in thedependenciessection.<dependency> <groupId>com.mysql</groupId> <artifactId>mysql-connector-j</artifactId> <version>8.3.0</version> </dependency> <dependency> <groupId>com.aliyun.lindorm</groupId> <artifactId>lindorm-sql-datasource</artifactId> <version>2.2.1.4</version> </dependency>You can connect to the Lindorm wide table engine in the following two ways.
+pom.xmlfile in thedependenciessection.<dependency> <groupId>com.mysql</groupId> <artifactId>mysql-connector-j</artifactId> <version>8.3.0</version> </dependency> <dependency> <groupId>com.aliyun.lindorm</groupId> <artifactId>lindorm-sql-datasource</artifactId> <version>2.2.1.4</version> </dependency>You can connect to the Lindorm wide table engine in one of the following two ways:

 Establish a connection in your business code.

-SqlSessionFactoryBean sessionFactoryBean = new SqlSessionFactoryBean(); LindormDataSource dataSource = new LindormDataSource(); dataSource.setJdbcUrl("jdbc:mysql://ld-bp1mq0tdzbx1m****-proxy-lindorm-pub.lindorm.aliyuncs.com:33060"); dataSource.setUsername("r***"); dataSource.setPassword("r***"); sessionFactoryBean.setDataSource(dataSource); SqlSessionFactory sessionFactory = sessionFactoryBean.getObject(); try (SqlSession session = sessionFactory.openSession(true)) { UserMapper mapper = session.getMapper(UserMapper.class); mapper.insert(user); }Establish a connection through a configuration file.
+SqlSessionFactoryBean sessionFactoryBean = new SqlSessionFactoryBean(); LindormDataSource dataSource = new LindormDataSource(); dataSource.setJdbcUrl("jdbc:mysql://ld-bp1mq0tdzbx1m****-proxy-lindorm-pub.lindorm.aliyuncs.com:33060"); dataSource.setUsername("r***"); dataSource.setPassword("r***"); sessionFactoryBean.setDataSource(dataSource); SqlSessionFactory sessionFactory = sessionFactoryBean.getObject(); try (SqlSession session = sessionFactory.openSession(true)) { UserMapper mapper = session.getMapper(UserMapper.class); mapper.insert(user); }Establish a connection using a configuration file.

-Define a DataSourceFactory that complies with MyBatis.
+Define a DataSourceFactory that is compatible with MyBatis.

-package com.example.datasource; import com.aliyun.lindorm.sql.client.datasource.LindormDataSource; import com.aliyun.lindorm.sql.client.datasource.LindormDataSourceConfig; import org.apache.ibatis.datasource.DataSourceFactory; public class LindormDataSourceFactory implements DataSourceFactory { private Properties props; @Override public void setProperties(Properties props) { this.props = props; } @Override public DataSource getDataSource() { LindormDataSourceConfig config = new LindormDataSourceConfig(props); LindormDataSource dataSource = new LindormDataSource(config); return dataSource; } }Create a new
+package com.example.datasource; import com.aliyun.lindorm.sql.client.datasource.LindormDataSource; import com.aliyun.lindorm.sql.client.datasource.LindormDataSourceConfig; import org.apache.ibatis.datasource.DataSourceFactory; public class LindormDataSourceFactory implements DataSourceFactory { private Properties props; @Override public void setProperties(Properties props) { this.props = props; } @Override public DataSource getDataSource() { LindormDataSourceConfig config = new LindormDataSourceConfig(props); LindormDataSource dataSource = new LindormDataSource(config); return dataSource; } }Create a

-src/main/resourcesfile namedmybatis-config.propertiesin the Maven project folder, and add the following content to the file:<?xml version="1.0" encoding="UTF-8" ?> <!DOCTYPE configuration PUBLIC "-//mybatis.org//DTD Config 3.0//EN" "http://mybatis.org/dtd/mybatis-3-config.dtd"> <configuration> <environments default="development"> <environment id="development"> <transactionManager type="JDBC"/> <dataSource type="com.example.datasource.LindormDataSourceFactory"> <property name="jdbcUrl" value="jdbc:mysql://ld-8vbn68478unu8****-proxy-sql-lindorm.lindorm.rds.aliyuncs.com:33060/lindorm_test"/> <property name="username" value="r***"/> <property name="password" value="t***"/> <property name="maximumPoolSize" value="30"/> </dataSource> </environment> </environments> <mappers> <mapper class="com.example.mapper.UserMapper"/> </mappers> </configuration>Add the following content to your business code.
+mybatis-config.propertiesfile in thesrc/main/resourcesdirectory of your Maven project and add the following content:<?xml version="1.0" encoding="UTF-8" ?> <!DOCTYPE configuration PUBLIC "-//mybatis.org//DTD Config 3.0//EN" "http://mybatis.org/dtd/mybatis-3-config.dtd"> <configuration> <environments default="development"> <environment id="development"> <transactionManager type="JDBC"/> <dataSource type="com.example.datasource.LindormDataSourceFactory"> <property name="jdbcUrl" value="jdbc:mysql://ld-8vbn68478unu8****-proxy-sql-lindorm.lindorm.rds.aliyuncs.com:33060/lindorm_test"/> <property name="username" value="r***"/> <property name="password" value="t***"/> <property name="maximumPoolSize" value="30"/> </dataSource> </environment> </environments> <mappers> <mapper class="com.example.mapper.UserMapper"/> </mappers> </configuration>Add the following code to your business logic:

 public static void main(String[] args) throws SQLException, IOException { String resource = "mybatis-config.xml"; InputStream inputStream = Resources.getResourceAsStream(resource); SqlSessionFactory sqlSessionFactory = new SqlSessionFactoryBuilder().build(inputStream); UserService userService = new UserService(sqlSessionFactory); userService.run(); }